extraes/BW-Chaos/README.md

 ## Crashes/errors

 If there's a serious, game-breaking issue, please, TELL ME!
 Ping me in the BONEWORKS fan server!
-Preferably in the #mod-general channel, but my username and tag are extraes#2048
+Preferably in the #mod-general channel, my username and tag are extraes#2048!

 ### Known issues